 What exactly a People Operations Manager does can vary company to company.
 There are some primary responsibilities that this job description often shares.
 Most likely, the People Operations Manager will look at highly manual processes, like hiring and payroll, and automate them.
 Elements of existing HR will have to stay, but there’s a lot that can be upgraded.

-Next, this manager will have to shift the company’s way of viewing employees so that they are basically internal customers.
+Next, the manager will shift how the company views employees to see them as internal customers.
 You want all your customers to be happy.
 Increasing their satisfaction is key.
 This will mean supporting employees daily in various ways, including personalized benefits, remote work options, better work-life balance, and other small joys.
 A People Operations Manager will also track and analyze HR data — such as turnover rates — and when onboarding new employees, they’ll do so with an employee-first approach.